puti-projects/puti/README_EN.md

 We provide a one-click deployment of the Docker-compose script file, which is convenience for build the working environment. [puti-projects/puti-environment](https://github.com/puti-projects/puti-environment)

 ### Usage
+If initialization failed, which may be a problem with the database configuration (currently there is no installation guide).
+An account is initialized by default with the default account `admin` and password `admin`.
+Please create your own account and remove the default account.
+Installation and guidance will be considered after the functions are complete.

 ## Theme